Wally Whitehurst: Post-playing career

 Since Whitehurst's playing days ended, he has been a pitching coach.
 He coached the Arizona League Padres in 2004, the Eugene Emeralds in 2005 and 2006, the Fort Wayne Wizards in 2007, and the Lake Elsinore Storm in 2008.

-After serving as a substitute teacher at his old high school, Terrebonne High School in Houma, Louisiana, Whitehurst has since become the pitching coach for the Lynchburg Hillcats of the Carolina League.
+After serving as a substitute teacher at his old high school, Terrebonne High School in Houma, Louisiana, Whitehurst became the pitching coach for the Lynchburg Hillcats of the Carolina League.
 However, in 2010, the Pirates and Cincinnati Reds swapped minor league franchises.
 As a result, the Reds took control of the Hillcats, while the Pirates received Cincinnati's Sarasota Reds.
 The Pirates then moved Sarasota's operations to nearby Bradenton, where the club was renamed the Bradenton Marauders.
 Whitehurst then served as the pitching coach for the Altoona Curve.

-Whitehurst has left the ranks of coaching professional baseball and is currently living in Houma and working as a salesman in the oil and gas Industry.
+Whitehurst is currently living in Houma and working as a salesman in the oil and gas industry.